Nicholas Georgescu-Roegen: Trip to the United States, meeting Schumpeter

-In autumn 1934, Georgescu-Roegen went to the US.
+In autumn 1934, Georgescu-Roegen went to the United States.
 On arriving at Harvard University, he learned that the Economic Barometer had been shut down years before: The project had completely failed to predict the Wall Street Crash of 1929, and was soon abandoned altogether.
 After several failed attempts to find another sponsor for his research, Georgescu-Roegen finally managed a meeting with the professor at the university teaching business cycles to see if there were any other opportunities available to him.
 This professor happened to be Joseph Schumpeter.

 Meeting Schumpeter at this point completely changed the direction of Georgescu-Roegen's life and career.
 Schumpeter warmly welcomed Georgescu-Roegen to Harvard, and soon introduced him to the now famous 'circle', one of the most remarkable groups of economists ever working at the same institution, including Wassily Leontief, Oskar Lange, Fritz Machlup, and Nicholas Kaldor, among others.
 Georgescu-Roegen was now in a stimulating intellectual environment with weekly evening gatherings and informal academic discussions, where Schumpeter himself presided as the 'ringmaster' of the circle.
 In Schumpeter, Georgescu-Roegen had found a competent and sympathetic mentor.
 Although Georgescu-Roegen never formally enrolled in any economics classes, this was how he became an economist: "Schumpeter turned me into an economist ...
 My only degree in economics is from Universitas Schumpeteriana."

 While at Harvard, Georgescu-Roegen published four important papers, laying the foundations for his later theories of consumption and production.
 The scholarly quality of these articles impressed Schumpeter.

-Georgescu-Roegen's trip to the US was not all spent at Harvard.
+Georgescu-Roegen's trip to the U.S. was not all spent at Harvard.
 He managed to obtain a modest stipend for himself and his wife Otilia that enabled them to travel about the country, journeying as far as California.
 Through Schumpeter's contacts, Georgescu-Roegen had the opportunity to meet Irving Fisher, Harold Hotelling, and other leading economists of the day.
 He also met Albert Einstein at Princeton University.

 During his stay, Georgescu-Roegen's relationship with Schumpeter developed.
 Realising that Georgescu-Roegen was a promising young scholar, Schumpeter wanted to keep him at Harvard.
 He offered Georgescu-Roegen a position with the economics faculty, and asked him to work with him on an economics treatise as a joint effort, but Georgescu-Roegen declined.
 He wanted to go back to Romania in order to serve his backward fatherland that had sponsored most of his education so far; besides, his return was expected at home.
 Later in his life, Georgescu-Roegen would regret having turned down Schumpeter's generous offer at this point in his career.

-In spring 1936, Georgescu-Roegen left the US.
-His voyage back to Romania came to last almost a year in itself, as he paid a long visit to Friedrich Hayek and John Hicks at the London School of Economics on the way home.
+In spring 1936, Georgescu-Roegen left the U.S. His voyage back to Romania came to last almost a year in itself, as he paid a long visit to Friedrich Hayek and John Hicks at the London School of Economics on the way home.
 He was in no hurry to return.